-Applications in Irish or English Language
+Applications in either Irish or English

-Applications will be accepted in either the Irish of English language.
+Applications will be accepted in either the Irish or the English Language only.
 In order to facilitate evaluation by the International Assessment Board in English, applicants submitting Irish language applications are invited to submit an English language translation of their application.
-Should an English translation not be provided by an Applicant, the Council will provide a translation to the International Assessment Board.
+Should an English translation not be provided by an applicant, the Council will provide a translation to the International Assessment Board.